meadowsys/proposal-disable-asi/README.md

 })();
 ```

-Javascript doesn't insert a semicolon after the first line.
+Javascript doesn't insert a semicolon after the first line (because it sees the parenthesis in the next lines).
 It tries to take the empty object `{}` and call it (using the function as a parameter), then calling the result again with no parameters.
 This doesn't work because empty object isn't callable, so it throws.

 This example is taken [from ESLint](https://eslint.org/docs/rules/semi)